vcl/vcl/modules/calendar/README.md

 ### For `vclCalendar`

-- `vclCalInput` hint for possibility to select a date.
+- `vclCalInput` make the calendar appear as input for date selections.

 ### For `vclCalItem`